antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ______

-ToDo: not sure we want to include this analysis

 * From the main page in the left menu click the **Survival (Kaplan Meier/Cox)** analysis
 * Check that the Guinney set is selected and that the separation is made by **a categorical track**.
 Click **Next**
 * Choose *overall* survival type and *Track* **kmeans_stage23_imatinib_induced**.
 Click Next